 “Philosophy’s a very male-dominated discipline.
-It’s similar to things like physics and maths and computer sciences when it comes to the representation of women, which some people find surprising.
-I think, in a way, it’s not very surprising.
+It’s like physics, maths or computer sciences when it comes to the representation of women, which some people find surprising.
+In a way, it’s not very surprising.
 In particular, if you ask people to think about a philosopher, what they’ll think of is a man.
-I think a big part of that is a sort of ‘genius myth’.
+A big part of that is a sort of ‘genius myth’.
 People think of philosophers as ‘geniuses’, like Rodin’s Thinker.
-You have to be very intense, you have to be very focused, not really caring about social niceties.
+You have to be very intense, you have to be very focused, not caring about social niceties.
 There are all these behavioural and physiological markers of ‘genius’.
-We think about people who exhibit those character traits as the ‘proper philosophers’ because they’re showing all of the stereotypes, whereas women quite often don’t demonstrate any of those character traits."
+We think that people who exhibit those character traits as ‘proper philosophers’ because they’re showing all the stereotypes.
+Whereas women quite often don’t show any of those character traits."

-“I think one thing that’s really important is that we try and bust that myth, trying to stress with our students that really this is all about hard work and dedication and application, and not to do with raw, innate ‘talent’.
-I think that’s one place that we can start.”
+“One thing that’s important is that we try and bust that myth.
+To stress to students that this is about hard work, dedication and application, and not raw, innate ‘talent’.
+That’s one place that we can start.”

 Frederique shares Helen’s frustration that there are fewer visible female role models for young philosophers:

 “Ruth Barcan Marcus is a pioneer of mathematical logic.
-She was the first to publish a modal logic – a logic of ‘might’ and ‘must’ combined with talk of objects; her famous Barcan Formula was first published in 1947.
-Before she came along, male logicians tended to tell us that that wasn’t possible, that you couldn’t have a system that combined talk of objects with talk of ‘might’ and ‘must’.
+She was the first to publish a modal logic – a logic of ‘might’ and ‘must’ combined with talk of objects.
+Her famous Barcan Formula was first published in 1947.
+Before she came along, male logicians tended to say that wasn’t possible, that you couldn’t have a system that combined talk of objects with talk of ‘might’ and ‘must’.
 She proved them all wrong.

-“Sadly, Ruth Barcan Marcus’s ideas, these days, are often attributed to a man who came after her and said that this is all about these things called ‘possible worlds’.
+“Sadly, Ruth Barcan Marcus’s ideas are often attributed to a man who came after her and said it's all about these things called ‘possible worlds’.
 She came up with the system and it’s attributed to the man who came up with other applications for it.
 This is a common phenomenon in philosophy.
 It’s one of the things that we hope to remedy by having pictures up of female philosophers.
-I’ve found that my female students are particularly energised by hearing about these female logicians like Ruth Barcan Marcus and hearing about their ideas - not just hearing that they existed, but hearing what their ideas were, what their contribution was.”
+I’ve found that my female students are particularly energised by hearing about female logicians like Ruth Barcan Marcus and their ideas.
+Not just hearing that they existed, but hearing what their ideas were, what their contribution was.”

 Dr Cristina Masters is a Lecturer in International Politics.
-With the 100th anniversary of the Representation of the People Act celebrated this year, we asked her what politics has done to improve the lives of women.
+We asked her what politics has done to improve the lives of women.

-“It’s not so much what politics as a field of study and research has done to advance or help the lives of women but, more specifically, feminist research and feminist study.
+“It’s not what politics as a field of study and research has done to advance or help the lives of women but, more, feminist research and feminist study.
 I would argue that politics, generally, hasn’t done quite as much work as we would expect in improving women’s lives.
-I think that’s probably because, in terms of politics at a broad level, women and women’s lives are still continuously understood as ‘low politics’.
-What happens in women’s lives, their experiences, their everyday, aren’t generally understood as the stuff that matters for ‘high politics’.
-And so politics has maintained this separation between high and low politics, this sense that there are things that are public and things that are private, and women’s lives are generally relegated to the private.
+That’s because politics at a broad level, women and women’s lives are still understood as ‘low politics’.
+What happens in women’s lives, their experiences, their every day, aren’t generally the stuff that matters for ‘high politics’.
+So politics has maintained this separation between high and low politics.
+This sense that there are things that are public and things that are private and women’s lives are relegated to the private.

-“So I think politics generally hasn’t done a fantastic job of improving women’s lives.
-It could be held responsible and accountable for not improving women’s lives as much as we would imagine.
+“So, politics generally hasn’t done a fantastic job of improving women’s lives.
+It could be responsible and accountable for not improving women’s lives as much as we would imagine.
 Whereas feminists within politics have done a lot of work to improve women’s lives.
 Here, it’s important to make a distinction on where women’s lives have been improved.
-I think we can see women’s lives have been radically improved in the West by feminist politics – academic and activist alike.
-We can see, for instance, how women now make up close to half of the workforce, even though we still don’t get paid as much as men.
-Women are increasingly seen in public spaces in very prominent positions of power – Angela Merkel, Theresa May, any number of female leaders of state.
+We can see women’s lives have been radically improved in the West by feminist politics – academic and activist alike.
+For instance, how women now make up close to half of the workforce, even though we still don’t get paid as much as men.
+Women are increasingly seen in public spaces in very prominent positions of power.
+Such as Angela Merkel, Theresa May, any number of female leaders of the state.